IsaacDynamo/uiua-flow/README.md

-# Proof-of-concept Dataflow graphs for Uiua
+# Proof-of-concept: Dataflow graphs for Uiua
-Uiua is stack based array stack-based array-oriented programming language.
-This visualization tries to get ride of the stack shuffling operation and shows the underlying dataflow graph of a function.
+[Uiua](https://www.uiua.org/) is stack based array stack-based array-oriented programming language.
+This visualization tries to get rid of the stack shuffling operation and shows the underlying dataflow graph of a function.

 # Demo
 The `MinAvg` snippet results in the following graph.